parrt/msds501/notes/computation.md

 **Exercise**: Write a pseudocode loop to sum the integers from 1 to 8, inclusively.

 Another common analytics problem is to iterate through a computation until we reach a desired result.
 For example, to compute the integer component of, say, *log<sub>2</sub>(n)* we can repeatedly divide *n* by 2 until we reach 1.
 The number of times we can divide a number by 2 is the log<sub>2</sub> by definition, though we are ignoring fractional part of the true result.
-The loop is an accumulator variation with a conditional that tests the accumulated value.
+The loop is an accumulator variation with a conditional that tests the value as we cut it in half repeatedly.
 Here is the pseudocode:

 *init a counter to 0*<br>
 *while n>1*:<br>